mendoj0905/juju-wedding-website/content/sections/6-FAQ.md

   },
   {
     question: 'Do you have a wedding hashtag?',
-    answer: 'To be determinted'
+    answer: 'To be determined'
     # answer: 'Our hashtag is (Insert # here).
 Please use our hashtag and/or tag us in any photos that you post the day of so that we can all look back at the fun later!'
   },
   {
     question: 'What airport should I fly into?',
-    answer: 'Please fly into Daniel K. Inouye Internation Airport (HNL), located in Honolulu, Hawaii on the island of Oahu.'
+    answer: 'Please fly into Daniel K. Inouye International Airport (HNL), located in Honolulu, Hawaii on the island of Oahu.'
   },
   {
     question: 'Do you have a wedding room block?',
     answer: 'Yes, a block of rooms is available at the Courtyard by Marriott Oahu North Shore.
-Please see the Travel tab.
-(Make "Travel" a hyperlink)'
+Please see the Travel tab.'
   },
   {
     question: 'What time does the ceremony start?',